antkowiak/cpp_utils/README.md

 arbnumber.h - Utility for using and manipulating arbitrary precision floating point numbers.

+benchmark.h - Simple utility to benchmark how long a task takes to complete.
+Uses object lifetime.

 bidirectional_map.h - Utility for representing two one-to-one std::map objects that can be indexed by either key or value.

 comparable.h - Utility to generate all of the common comparison operator overloads.